Transformative governance for food systems and biodiversity

 This session explores options for biodiversity accounting in transformative governance and highlights its significance.
 It will examine existing global and European biodiversity policies and strategies with a bearing on the national level that support transformation, while identifying barriers, opportunities, and potential conflicts of interest that may influence the pace and direction of change

-• Alexandra Vakrou, Head of unit , DG ENV
+• Alexandra Vakrou, Head of Unit, DG ENV, Green Knowledge & Research Hub, LIFE

 This session explores the implementation of the Green Tripartite Agreement, which addresses Denmark’s obligations under key EU and national environmental laws, and will reshape landscapes through more nature areas, forests, and restored wetlands.
 Implementation involves locally negotiated projects funded by public and private sources.
 The goal is to enhance biodiversity, water quality, and climate resilience.